 When brush is more than 4 feet in height, removal of old growth is necessary.
 This can best be done while the plants are still green.
-Sprouting can be prevented by spraying the cut stumps with a solution consisting of 1⁄2 pound 2,4-D, ester, acid equivalent, in a gallon of water.
-When applications are made in freezing weather, kerosene may be used instead of water as a carrier for 2,4-D. When new growth appears, the sprouts should be sprayed with either 2,4-D or Ammate, as suggested for small brush.
+Sprouting can be prevented by spraying the cut stumps with a solution consisting of 3 to 4 pounds 2,4-D, ester, acid equivalent, in 100 gallons of kerosene or diesel oil.
+When new gorwth appears, the sprouts should be sprayed with either 2,4-D or Ammate as suggested for small brush.